butterflo/ravif/README.md

 RApid Video Fingerprinter (for python)

 ### Description
 RAViF is an proof-of-idea implementation of video fingerprinting algorithm I am working on.
-This algorithm does not process every frame; instead it attempts to sample the frames with given bit depth, thus saving great amount of time.
-Default is `bitdepth=7` which means each video file is divided into 2^7=128 blocks in time dimension.
-This may seem unreasonable at glance, but it works and gives a stable result.
-Similarity evaluation is based on Pearson Correlation Coefficient.
-Note that this algorithm cannot recognize any partial relationships due to its design.
+This algorithm attempts to sample `2^k` frames along timeline with specified bit depth `k` to reduce the time computing fingerprints.
+Default for `k` is `bitdepth=7` which means each video file is divided into `2^7 == 128` blocks in time dimension.

+RAViF uses RGB value of only one pixel located at the center of each sampled frame, with the pixel values smoothed with a blur kernel.
+Similarity evaluation is based on Pearson correlation.
+This scheme provides robustness to 'simple' manipulations such as resize, horizontal/vertical axis flip, and global brightness/contrast adjusts, taking advantage of the observation that 'complex' manipulations such as timewise or framewise cropping requires a video editing tool, usually not viable to general audience.

 ### Dependencies
 - opencv